House of Oils: Goodbye 1980s

 Thankfully, the wall between the kitchen and the family room isn't load-bearing, so the island will get to float.
 Bar stools will tuck away nicely under the gorgeous countertop.
-The countertop is mainly white with beautiful wood-colored and black veining.
+The countertop is mainly white with beautiful warm brown and gray veining.
 We opted to use this up the backsplash to keep clean lines.
 Jenna's thrilled to bring in a sleek, induction cooktop to the island along with two ovens.
 They host large family gatherings, so the appliances need to deliver.

 This transformation is quite special.
 If you've been following along, my beautiful clients initially didn't want a fixer, but here we are.
 (Click here for House of Oils: Finding the Dream Home.)
 I couldn't be happier for them to create a home that matches their energy, their spirit, and their zest for living a life on their terms.
 This is what home is all about.

 I'm very excite to share that we'll be getting to hear directly from the homeowner, Jenna Fante, now and then about the process of remodeling her family home.
 Keep reading to get Jenna's Perspective.

 What an emotional process this has been.
 From the day my husband decided we needed to move, I have been wrangling with emotions.
 I wasn’t at all ready to sell our house to begin with.
 Even though it ultimately wasn’t what we wanted to stay in, I just wasn’t in the place to even think about moving.
 But he wore me down. ;) As soon as I succumbed, I decided if we were going to move, it would be to our forever home (I hate that term, by the way.
 It seems so over-emotional, which I actually am not).